UmeanNever/ParamRestore/README.md

   <img src="/assets/restore.png" alt="llustration of parameter restoration." width="400"/>
   <br>
   <em>
-    Figure 1: Illustration of parameter restoration. <br> We find that SFT introduces many unnecessary parameter updates, and model performance can be significantly improved by restoring some of the most updated parameters in the fine-tuned model to their pre-SFT values.
+    Figure: Illustration of parameter restoration. <br> We find that SFT introduces many unnecessary parameter updates, and model performance can be significantly improved by restoring some of the most updated parameters in the fine-tuned model to their pre-SFT values.
   </em>
 </p>